Disney adds ‘courtesy’ section to park websites in hopes of improving visitor behavior - NewsBreak

 When asked if the theme park had seen any kind of uptick in those kinds of incidents, Disneyland officials did not have any further comment, and indicated that the advisory speaks for itself.

 Knott’s Berry Farm earlier this year added — and has since updated — a chaperone policy in an effort to prevent fights at the Buena Park theme park.
-Response to the policy have been mostly positive.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Response to the policy has been mostly positive.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0